-Saving the one-to-one sales calls until the end.
+Save the one-to-one sales calls for later

 Most of the fastest-growing companies I know don’t rely solely on one-to-one sales contacts to grow their business.
 Why?
 Because it’s difficult to find effective salespeople, and often it takes too long for new salespeople to start showing a favorable return on the company’s investment.